InfoSecInnovations/project-fantastic/README.md

 - Re-installing the project deletes the database and custom config as we haven't yet provided a way to gracefully upgrade.

-## Contributing

-If you wish to propose modifications to the project, please create a branch or fork to work on the proposed changes and submit a pull request when you're ready.
-We don't want unapproved changes to master, thanks!

 Please contact [Mick](https://github.com/besimorhino) or [Sebastian](https://github.com/sebovzeoueb) if you need more information about the project.